The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 I recommend starting with the soundtrack, because you can introduce certain tracks on your phone as evidence to prove your point.
 Also, the soundtrack is one of the best selling points.

 Most Halloween III deniers concede it has a great soundtrack.
-Its creepy, its scary, and its retro in its use of the synthesizer.
-Make sure you mention that a retro soundtrack is fundamentally scary; look how some horror movies use the organ (like this track), and what’s more retro than an organ.
+It's creepy, scary, and retro in its use of the synthesizer.
+Make sure you mention that a retro soundtrack is fundamentally scary; look how some horror movies use the organ (like this track), and what’s more retro than an organ?

-If you need it, bring up Halloween III’s inclusion in reputable sites top horror soundtrack rankings as exhibits A, B, and C (Seriously, it made #2 on Rolling Stone!)
+If you need it, mention Halloween III’s inclusion in reputable sites’ top horror soundtrack rankings as exhibits AB, and C (Seriously, it made #2 on Rolling Stone!).

-In addition, bring up these 3 tracks as exhibit D, E, and F
+In addition, bring up these three tracks as exhibits D, E, and F

 a.
 First Chase